Who are the key players in the This Morning Phillip Schofield drama?

 Holmes joined GB News two years ago and Langford has been continuing to work with ITV as an anchor on Loose Women.

-In an interview to GB News, Holmes has alleged that there was a “total cover-up” over the Schofield affair and has also accused his former colleague of “toxicity”.
+In an interview on GB News, Holmes alleged that there was a “total cover-up” over the Schofield affair and has also accused his former colleague of “toxicity”.

-Also on the programme, he said that Langsford and himself – who were in the studio on the day Schofield came out live on air in February 2020 – “feel angry” and “used” after his resignation.
+He added that he and Langsford – who were on This Morning on the day Schofield came out live on air in February 2020 – “feel angry” and “used” after his resignation.

 In an Instagram post on Monday, Schofield hit back at his critics, who he did not name, saying there was “no toxicity” on This Morning.